bafonins/go-slow-http/README.md

 For example, running `./slow-http -s http://localhost:8080 -t 5 -d 600 -c 1000` will try to create 1000 tcp connections to the localhost:8080, send packets to each active connection every 5 seconds and will last for 10 minutes.
 To use proxy specify the `-proxy -pa 'proxy server'` flags and credentials if necessary.

 The tool was tested on Apache web server and Tomcat with standard configuration of the server.

+### Demo